11 Oct 2017

 REGISTRATION TO ATTEND CLASSES AND HANDS-ON SESSIONS IS FREE BUT MANDATORY TO GET ACCESS TO THE WINTER SCHOOL VENUE.
 NO REGISTRATION WILL BE POSSIBLE THE DAY OF THE EVENT!

-Registration is now open!
+now open!
 Please fill in this form to be enrolled.

 We will limit the participation to 50 people so make sure you do take your registration as a strong commitment.
 Would you have to cancel for any unforeseen reason, please unregister by email to make sure we allow all interested people to participate.
 Registration will be opened until the 19TH OF JANUARY 2018.